markmoxon/elite-source-code-bbc-micro-cassette/README.md

 * Compute the final checksum for the game code
 * Output the encrypted `ELTcode` binary

-The second part implementd the checksum and encryption functions from the `ELITES` BASIC source program:
+The second part implements the checksum and encryption functions from the `ELITES` BASIC source program:

 * Reverse the bytes for a block of code that is placed on the stack
-* Compute the checksum for MAINSUM
+* Compute the checksum for `MAINSUM`
 * Poke the checksum value into the binary
-* Compute the checksum for CHECKbyt
+* Compute the checksum for `CHECKbyt`
 * Poke the checksum value into the binary
 * Encrypt a block of code by EOR'ing with the code to be placed on the stack
 * Encrypt all the code destined for lower RAM by EOR'ing with the loader boot code